Chargeback 101: Credit Card Chargebacks Explained

 What is Chargeback Fraud?

 Chargeback fraud, also known as “friendly fraud”, occurs when a customer receives the item or goods promised, then files a claim with their issuing bank claiming the goods were never received.
 Although merchants can normally protect themselves from chargeback fraud by keeping exhaustive delivery records, fighting chargeback fraud can be a time consuming and tedious process.
-According to Visa, in 2012, online merchants lost over 11.8 billion dollars due to chargeback fraud.
+According to The Nilson Report, global card fraud losses are on the rise—from 2016 to 2025, they are projected to nearly double, climbing from $22.8 billion to nearly $50 billion.

 If you sell with Square and are dealing with a chargeback, we’re here to help.
-Square Chargeback Protection excuses you from liability for payment disputes, up to a total of $250 a month.
+Square Chargeback Protection excuses you from liability for eligible payment disputes, up to a total of $250 a month.
 All you have to do is provide us with some basic information regarding the payment in question, so we can fight the dispute on your behalf.
 That means you’re covered—no matter how it’s resolved.
-Learn more about Chargeback Protection.
+Learn more about Chargeback Protection Eligibility .

 - What’s the difference between chargebacks vs refunds?